detecttechnologies/Gitlab-CI-CD-Templates/automation/docs/Usage.md

-# Tpulse CI/CD Pipeline - Usage Guide
+# Automation CI/CD Pipeline - Usage Guide

 This document provides a comprehensive explanation on how to setup the CI/CD pipelines for both Microservices Architecture (MSA) and Monolithic Architecture projects.